stablekernel/aqueduct/_posts/2016-06-21-model-relationships-and-joins.md

   ..matchOn.answers.matchOn.isCorrect = whereEqualTo(true);
 ```

 This would fetch all `Question`s and all of their correct answers.
-Note that if `includeInResultSet` was not set to `true`, this `Query` would not filter answers because it wouldn't fetch them at all!
+Note that if `includeInResultSet` was not set to `true`, this `Query<T>` would not filter answers because it wouldn't fetch them at all!

 An `ManagedSet` is serialized into a `List` of `Map`s, and therefore the encoded JSON will be an array of objects.